 Carriuolo has worked with a number of regional, national and international higher education and business organizations as a consultant, is affiliated with several professional associations, and is a past president of the National Association for Developmental Education.
 In 2009, she received national recognition for her lifelong achievement in developmental education when named a CLADEA fellow.
 Carriuolo is a longstanding member of the board of the Journal of Developmental Education.
 She was also the founding statewide leader of the Rhode Island Chapter of the American Council on Education's network of women leaders in higher education.
 She also served on the board of New England Dollars for Scholars and on the executive committee of the statewide Campus Compact.
 She is currently a member of the board of the Tech Collective.
-She also serves on the Vets (Veterans Memorial Auditorium) board and the Transportation Committee of the Providence Chamber of Commerce, and was most recently elected to the Board of Directors of Crossroads Rhode Island.
-In addition, Carriuolo is vice-chair elect of the presidents council of the Little East, on the review board for the Journal of College Reading and Learning (JCRL), and has been elected to the Board of Trustees for the New England Association of Schools and Colleges.
-She was also appointed to serve on the board of the Rhode Island Economic Development Corporation.
+She also serves on the Vets (Veterans Memorial Auditorium) board, the Providence Foundation, the Transportation Committee of the Providence Chamber of Commerce and the Board of Directors of Crossroads Rhode Island.
+In addition, Carriuolo is chair-elect of the presidents council of the Little East, on the review board for the Journal of College Reading and Learning (JCRL) and the Board of Trustees for the New England Association of Schools and Colleges (NEASC).
+She was also appointed by Governor Chafee to serve on the boards of Commerce RI and the Commodores.

 Carriuolo earned bachelor's and master's degrees from the State College of New York at Brockport and a Ph.D. from the State University of New York at Buffalo; she also attended the Radcliffe Institute for Advanced Study, where she completed post-doctoral studies in organizational behavior and management, fundraising, and negotiation.